 While doing these exercises can help you develop a 6-pack, it’s important to remember that a healthy workout regimen and overall abdominal strength require focusing on more than one set of muscles.

-- The internal and external obliques (extending from your ribs to your pelvis)
+- Internal and external obliques — extending from your ribs to your pelvis

-- The pelvic muscles (runs between your pubic bone to your tailbone)
+- Pelvic muscles — runs between your pubic bone to your tailbone

-- The hip flexors (located at the front of the hips) and many more muscles
+- Hip flexors — located at the front of the hips

 The benefit of having strong abdominal muscles and a strong core extends beyond physical appearance.
-It helps your day-to-day functional tasks (walking, standing up straight, balancing), your ability to perform functional fitness exercises, and your health.
+It helps your day-to-day functional tasks (walking, bending over, balancing), improves your posture, reduces back pain, and improves your health.

 By developing a solid core, you’re building the foundation for all physical activity, whether that’s as simple as sitting, standing or bending, or doing something complex, like a HIRT workout with your YBells.

 Core muscles, and core exercises, are going to be vital in developing that 6-pack.
 You need aerobic exercises to burn abdominal fat, but core exercises will help you strengthen the surrounding muscles.
 They also help to tone and define your abs.